RADettmer/leaflet-challenge/README.md

 ## FOLDERS/FILES

 ### Leaflet-Step-1 - Basic Visualization
-Using USGS earthquake data for the past week, create a map using Leaflet that plots earthquake in size and color; higher magnitudes have a darker color.
+Using USGS earthquake data for the week of May 17, 2020, create a map using Leaflet that plots earthquake in size and color; higher magnitudes have a darker color.
 Popups include specific data about each event.

 1. index.html - basic html file
 2. static folder